networktocode/jdiff/docs/usage.md

    'sent_prefixes': {'new_value': 511, 'old_value': 1011}}},
  False)
 ```
-The last example fails, because none of the values are within 10% of the old_value.
+The last example fails, because none of the values are within 10% of the `old_value`.

 When we switch one of the values (`received_prefixes`) to a value within 10%, that value will not be shown, but the test fails because the others are still out of tolerance: